antonio123321/Predicting-airline-customers-satisfation/README.md

 Part 1: Data Preprocessing
 Handling Missing Values

 In the first part of the code, missing values in the dataset were addressed.
-The missing values in the 'Arrival Delay' column were filled using an median..
+The missing values in the 'Arrival Delay' column were filled using a median..
 Column Operations

-The categorical columns are transformed to numerical
+The categorical columns are transformed into numerical

 Unnecessary columns, such as 'ID', were dropped from the dataset.
-The 'Age' column was shifted after the 'Class' column for standardization purposes.
+The 'Age' column was shifted after the 'Class' column for standardization.
 The 'Satisfaction' column was moved to the end of the dataset.
 Correlation Analysis